hapax/hapax.github.io/assets/eratosthenes.md

 surprisingly good!

 In fact, there's quite a bit of luck here.
-I was a few minutes after solar noon, and a few days after the equinox (March 23).
-After the vernal equinox, the subsolar point (directly beneath the sun) begins to wander north, so that at solar noon the angle to the sun is decreased.
+I took this photo a few minutes after solar noon, and a few days after the equinox (March 23).
+Following the vernal equinox, the subsolar point (directly beneath the sun) begins to wander north, so that at solar noon the angle to the sun is decreased in the northern hemisphere.
-But shadows lengthen before and after noon, so in this case, the two effects cancelled to produce this deceptively good estimate.
+But shadows lengthen before and after noon.
+In this case, the two effects cancelled to produce this deceptively good estimate.

 #### Imaginary friend